gkmngrgn/dosh-core/README.md

   in powershell and zsh, DOSH makes it simple.

+### WHY DOESN'T THIS PROJECT HAVE `DOSH.LUA`?

+Because there's `pyproject.toml` and I use `poetry`.
+The other reason is that I don't want to create a circular dependency.

 ### WHY DOESN'T DOSH HAVE ANY REMOVE COMMAND?

 Because it's too dangerous!
 I don't use any remove command in my scripts indeed.
 If you